skelton-group/RPi-Colourimeter-Experiment/Part-2/README.md

 This part of this experiment shows how Python can be used with a microcontroller to control hardware and build a  simple prototype device.
 Hopefully you can see the appeal - we've been able to build and program a functional colourimeter in just a few hours of work!

-If you look online, you will find companies like [Adafruit Industries](https://www.adafruit.com) and [Pimoroni](https://shop.pimoroni.com) that provide "packaged" components alongside tutorials for connecting them to a Pi and controlling them from software.
+If you look online, you will find companies like [Adafruit Industries](https://www.adafruit.com) and [Pimoroni](https://shop.pimoroni.com) that provide a huge range of "packaged" components alongside tutorials for connecting them to a Pi and controlling them from software.
-This includes everything from sensors to servo motors, LEDs and touch screens.
-This makes it very easy to get prototype devices up and running quickly and cheaply, and you then have the flexibility to adapt them to the requirements of your project as it evolves.
+The list includes everything from sensors to servo motors, LEDs and touch screens, and makes it very easy to get a prototype device up and running quickly and cheaply - plus you then have the flexibility to adapt it for your project as it evolves.

+We don't have time to cover it in this practical, but it is perfectly possible to write a graphical user interface (GUI) in Python, and/or to program a Pi to send data to a program running on another computer.
+Build a good interface and a proper case for the Pi and components (a lot of people use 3D printers to do this!), and you've pretty much got an instrument.

 For reference, here is the complete measurement code, including the extension task above, with a few comments added to explain what each section of the script does.